Pear Compote

 🥘 Ingredients

-This delicious pear compote is made with 8 simple ingredients, all of which are easy to find at any grocery store!
-Get the full measurements, directions, and nutritional information in the recipe card below.
+I make this delicious pear compote with these 8 simple ingredients, all of which are easy to find at any grocery store!

-- Water: Water is used to help the pears cook down and to create the sauce in the homemade pear compote.
+Water: I add water to help the pears cook down and create the sauce for the compote.
+It also helps the spices infuse evenly without burning the fruit.

 This chunky pear sauce is super easy to make and is ready in less than 1 hour!
-Here’s how to make this recipe for pear compote.
+Here is how I make this delicious pear compote.

-Prepare Pears, Mix Ingredients: Peel and core the pears.
-Dice into ½ inch cubes.
-Add all ingredients to a medium saucepan and heat over medium heat.
+Prepare Pears, Mix Ingredients: I peel and core the pears, then dice them into ½ inch cubes.
+I place all the ingredients into a medium saucepan and heat them over medium heat.

-Cook: Bring to a boil, reduce to medium-low heat, and slow simmer for 40-45 minutes, stirring often until the diced pears have softened and the liquid has thickened.
+Cook: I bring the mixture to a boil, then reduce the heat to medium-low and let it simmer slowly for 40 to 45 minutes.
+I stir frequently until the diced pears have softened and the liquid has thickened.

-Remove From The Heat & Blend: Turn off the heat, remove the cinnamon stick and star anise.
-Add ½ of the cooked pears to a high speed food processor or regular blender and blitz until smooth.
+Remove From The Heat and Blend: I turn off the heat and remove the cinnamon stick and star anise.
+I add ½ of the cooked pears to a high-speed food processor or regular blender and blitz them until smooth.

-Add Pear Puree Back To Cooked Pears: Stir the puree through the remaining stewed pears.
+Add Pear Puree Back To Cooked Pears: I stir the puree gently through the remaining stewed pears to combine the textures evenly.

-Cool: Allow to cool completely before transferring to a glass jar to store in the fridge for up to 1 week.
-Serve warm or at room temperature.
+Cool: I allow the compote to cool completely before transferring it to a glass jar to store in the fridge for up to 1 week.
+I serve it warm or at room temperature depending on how I want to enjoy it.

 💭 Expert Tips